 What Is Long Term Disability Insurance?

 Long term disability insurance provides benefits that help replace between 50 to 80 percent of your wages if you become disabled and are incapable of working.
 Many times, a long term disability plan is offered through your employer, but some people choose to purchase a long term disability insurance plan on their own.

 Most plans have a waiting period that coincides with your short-term disability benefits.
 In other words, the long term disability benefits do not start until short-term coverage ends.
 This can be between three and 52 weeks after the qualifying events, depending on the insurance policies.

 Long term disability policies provide benefits for a specific number of years based on the policy.
-Some long term disability companies will also require that you apply for Social Security disability (SSDI) benefits.

 What Reasons Might an Insurance Company Use to Deny My Claim?